DegreeCalc

 1. Net Price After Aid.
 Look up the school's net price calculator (required on every US college website) and get a personalized estimate based on your family's finances.
 Compare this figure — not the published sticker price — across all schools you are considering.
 Use our college cost calculator to model total costs.

 2. Median Earnings (College Scorecard).
 Visit collegescorecard.ed.gov and search for each school.
 Filter by your intended major if possible.
-The 10-year median earnings figure is the most honest measure of whether graduates can repay their debt.
+The 10-year median earnings figure is the most honest public measure of whether graduates can repay their debt.

 3. Graduation Rate.
 A high-graduation-rate school is almost always a better investment than a low-graduation-rate school at the same price.
 Dropping out means you paid tuition but did not receive the degree credential that drives earnings.